nguye340/Space-Shooter-2D/README.md

 ## Reflections 👨‍💻

-As the developer of Space Shooter, I've honed my skills in C++, 2D game engine development, and game UI/UX designs.
-This project demonstrates my proficiency in creating immersive gaming experiences, complete with engaging visuals, dynamic gameplay, and interactive elements.
+As the developer of Space Shooter, I've honed my skills in C++, 2D game engine development, and game UI/UX design.
+This project taught me how to improve my game dev workflow and C++ game engine, as well as create robust modules (SOLID/DRY) without compromising on immersive gaming experiences complete with engaging visuals, dynamic gameplay, and interactive elements.

 ---